 All the houses have large backyards, which extend to an alley.

 Much of the alley frontage is now occupied by garages.

-Nothing so elegant or at least uniform as the houses.
+Nothing as elegant or at least as uniform as the houses.

 Farther from that core, post-war housing takes the form of apartment blocks.

 Creativity is not dead in Dessau, however.
 Here's the town's old power station.